-Trade Page ContentCanola is a trade powerhouse, exporting 90% of production with export sales of seed, oil and meal reaching $10.1 billion in 2016.
-These exports keep farms successful and help ensure strong rural communities, employment and value added activities.With so much production going to export markets, keeping these markets open is critical.
-Open markets and clear trade rules make reliable markets.
-Trade agreements that provide stable, transparent and predictable access are needed as well as ongoing efforts to fix market access issues.
-CCGA’s policy team is currently focused on the following:ChinaCanada and China are currently exploring the potential of a free trade agreement.
-Public consultations are ongoing until June 2, 2017 to hear from Canadians on how to proceed regarding a potential agreement.
-China creates exciting new possibilities for expanding canola exports in China's rapidly growing market.
-An FTA could provide the opportunity to eliminate tariffs on canol and its products and to create clear, transparent rules of trade.
-For more on this announcement, read our press release.Canadian-European Trade Agreement (CETA) CETA opens new market opportunities for canola farmers.
-Once implemented, CETA will expand European market opportunities for value-added canola products, primarily oil for biofuels.
-The EU is a world leader in biodiesel production, of which canola is an important feedstock.
-Trans-Pacific Partnership (TPP)The TPP is serious business for canola farmers.
-It is integral to the long-term viability of the Canadian canola sector.
+Trade Page ContentCanola is a trade powerhouse, exporting 90% of production with export sales of seed, oil and meal reaching $11.4 billion in 2017.
+These exports keep farms successful and help ensure strong rural communities, employment and domestic value-added activities.With so much production going to export markets, it's critical to keep existing markets open while growing new ones.
+Trade agreements that provide stable, transparent and predictable access are needed, as well as ongoing efforts to fix market access issues.
+CCGA’s policy team is currently focused on the following:North American Free Trade Agreement (NAFTA)NAFTA has been instrumental to the growth of the canola sector.
+CCGA supports a strengthened agreement with the U.S. and Mexico.
+Maintaining existing market access provisions and further aligning regulatory processes among NAFTA partners would bolster farmer competitiveness at home and in global markets and further the success of our integrated agriculture market.
+Comprehensive and Economic Trans-Pacific Partnership (CPTPP)The CPTPP is serious business for canola farmers.
+Its implementation is integral to the long-term viability of the Canadian canola sector.
 By eliminating tariffs on canola to Japan and Vietnam, exports could grow by $780 million per year.
 The elimination of non-tariff barriers will also create a more predictable export environment for farmers.
 See our press release: Canada's Canola Farmers Mark Milestone Signing of CPTPP.ChinaChina is a key market, where the future holds exciting new possibilities for expanding canola exports.
 Canada and China are currently exploring the potential of a free trade agreement (FTA).
 An FTA could provide the opportunity to eliminate tariffs on canola and its products and to create clear, transparent rules of trade.
 Comprehensive and Economic Trade Agreement (CETA) with the European Union CETA has the potential to open new opportunities for canola farmers, primarily into the biodiesel and feed markets.
 To fully capitalize on CETA, reduced tariffs need to be complemented with a timely and predictable EU regulatory approval process for crop inputs.
-Market Access Non-tariff barriers threaten our exports.
-Eliminating non-tariff barriers is a priority for canola’s continued success.
+Market Access Non-tariff barriers threaten our exports: Eliminating non-tariff barriers is a priority for canola’s continued success.
 These barriers result in lost profit and prevent growers from accessing new, innovative technologies.
-Low Level Presence.
-CCGA works to ensure unimpeded market access for biotechnology products, including the promotion of science-based synchronized approvals and the implementation of workable Low-Level Presence (LLP) solutions.
-Maximum Residue Limits.
-Each country sets a maximum allowable level for pesticide residues.
+Biotechnology: CCGA works to ensure unimpeded market access for products produced using biotechnology, including the promotion of science-based regulatory frameworks, synchronized approvals and the implementation of workable Low-Level Presence (LLP) solutions.
+Maximum Residue Limits: Each country sets a maximum allowable level for pesticide residues.
 Not all countries set these limits at the same time or same level, posing a trade risk for canola.
 CCGA is working with Canadian and international partners to find solutions bilaterally and multilaterally at Codex Alimentarius.
 Keep It Clean!
 As a trade powerhouse, canola farmers must align their practices at home with the requirements of customer markets to remain competitive.
 Shipments containing even the smallest amount of unacceptable residues or de-registered varieties can be rejected.
-The Keep It Clean program outlines simple steps to ensure our markets remain open and your canola is ready for export.
-Click here for a brochure with tips to get your 2017 canola crop ready for export.CAFTA CCGA is an active member of the Canadian Agri-Food Trade Alliance (CAFTA) – a coalition of national and regional organizations that advocate for a more open and fair international trading environment for agriculture and agri-food.CCGA is also a member of the International Agri-Food Trade Network (IAFN) – an international coalition of farmer and industry associations involved in agri-food at a global level.
+The Keep It Clean program outlines five simple steps to ensure our markets remain open and your canola is ready for export.Visit www.keepingitclean.ca for information on which pesticides and de-registered varieties to avoid.Partner Organizations CCGA is an active member of the Canadian Agri-Food Trade Alliance (CAFTA) – a coalition of national and regional organizations that advocate for a more open and fair international trading environment for agriculture and agri-food.CCGA is also a member of the International Agri-Food Trade Network (IAFN) – an international coalition of farmer and industry associations involved in agri-food at a global level.
 CCGA works with IAFN on issues related to Codex enhancements, FAO and the Committee of Food Security, and the U.N.
 Sustainable Development Goals.